Skip to content

 "http://127.0.0.1:8080/api/gateway/bundles"

-If bundles.items is empty, either: - point ABSTRACTGATEWAY_FLOWS_DIR at a directory containing *.flow files (or a single .flow file), or - upload a bundle via the API:
+If bundles.items is empty, either: - point ABSTRACTGATEWAY_FLOWS_DIR at the shipped bundle directory or another directory containing *.flow files (or a single .flow file), or - upload a bundle via the API:

 -F "file=@./my-bundle@0.1.0.flow" \